tq-systems/meta-tq/meta-tq/doc/README.TQMa8x.md

 The PWM fan can optionally be used for cooling the SoC.
 Due to electrical connection the configuration value `3` for the `hwmon` attribute `pwm1_enable` is required.
-This can be achived using the following `udev` rule:
+This can be achieved using the following `udev` rule:
 ```
 SUBSYSTEM=="hwmon", DRIVERS=="pwm-fan", ATTR{pwm1_enable}="3"
 ```